-Here is the opinion in Jay v.
-Lavallie.
+Here are the materials in Baker v.
+Erickson:

 Here are the materials in Fredericks v.
 McCormick Inc.: